What is Blockchain, the technology of the Chain of Blocks?

 With blockchain technology, any city or government could reflect the status of their accounts in real time.

-With a network like Bitcoin or Ethereum, a city council or government should only indicate what address they manage.
+With a network like Bitcoin or Ethereum, a city council or government should only indicate which address they manage.

 From that moment we could all see the status of the accounts, what comes in and what goes out: down to the last penny, in real time and at a very low cost.